folbricht/routedns/README.md

 ### Routers

 Routers are used to send queries to specific upstream resolvers, groups, or to other routers based on the query type or name.
 Routers too require a unique identifier.
 Each router contains at least one route.
 Routes are are evaluated in the order they are defined and the first match will be used.
-Typically the last route should not have a type or name, making it the default route.
+Typically the last route should not have a class, type or name, making it the default route.

 A route has the following fields:

 - `type` - If defined, only matches queries of this type
+- `class` - If defined, only matches queries of this class ("IN", "CH", "HS", "NONE", "ANY")
 - `name` - A regular expession that is applied to the query name.
 Note that dots in domain names need to be escaped
 - `source` - Network in CIDR notation.
 Used to route based on client IP.
 - `resolver` - The identifier of a resolver, group, or another router that was defined earlier.